OpenDroneMap/docs/sw/_sources/arguments.rst.txt

   Number of steps used to fill areas with gaps.
 Set to 0 to disable gap filling.
 Starting with a radius equal to the output resolution, N different DEMs are generated with progressively bigger radius using the inverse distance weighted (IDW) algorithm and merged together.
 Remaining gaps are then merged using nearest neighbor interpolation.
 Default: ``3``

 :ref:`dem-resolution<dem-resolution>` <float>
   DSM/DTM resolution in cm / pixel.
-Note that this value is capped to 2x the ground sampling distance (GSD) estimate.
-To remove the cap, check --ignore-gsd also.
+Note that this value is capped by a ground sampling distance (GSD) estimate.
 Default: ``5``

 :ref:`dsm<dsm>`
   Use this tag to build a DSM (Digital Surface Model, ground + objects) using a progressive morphological filter.
 Check the --dem\* parameters for finer tuning.
 Default: ``False``